 There are also plenty of online couponing sites that some people swear by, though I personally haven’t had much luck with them.
 Many other mamas on tight budgets do strict budget-control by meal-planning each week (or even by the month), or using systems like cash in envelopes to limit their spending.
 Or you can follow those bloggers whose business involves promoting coupons and deals, such as Money Saving Mom.

-My favorite ways to save at the grocery store include these hacks:
+My favorite ways to save money on food include these hacks:

 - NEVER shop hungry!
 Always shop right AFTER you’ve had a decent meal, or at least a hearty snack.
 (The same goes for if you’re bringing your kids with you.)